American Wine School Policies

 - the variation of any conventional rules and regulations for the conduct of examinations which might inhibit the performance of candidates with specific needs, provided that the standard, quality and integrity of the assessment is not compromised.

 - working as appropriate with relevant organizations and agencies to develop measures to identify and prevent inequality of opportunity;

 - making every effort to ensure that there is equality of opportunity in its assessment process, regardless of the candidate’s gender, age, racial origin, religious persuasion, sexual orientation or disability;

 - ensuring, to the best of our ability, that any documentation produced does not contain language or images which may be regarded as offensive or stereotypical, and that they reflect the diversity of contemporary society;

-This APP is an equal opportunities organisation and will consider applications from any organisation or individual who can demonstrate that they meet our approval criteria.
+This APP is an equal opportunities organization and will consider applications from any organization or individual who can demonstrate that they meet our approval criteria.
 This policy is published on our website or Candidate Booking Form and will be provided to any student on demand